Location

 Camera – waterproof digital with extra batteries & memory card recommended.
 Many guests use smartphones (there is NOT cell service on the river).
 A waterproof case is also highly recommended for protection and ease of use.

-- Hiking gaiters.
+- Hiking gaiters

 -